mattstyles/raid/docs/basics/creating-references.md

 //'bar'
 ```

+The cursors used are from the [immutableJS repo](https://github.com/facebook/immutable-js/blob/master/contrib/cursor/index.js).

+If you are using React then passing cursors down the state tree from parents to children ensures that they are fresh but allows code within the components to alter the state whilst still enforcing top-down rendering.

 ## References

 References to state tree nodes provide a way to access data that is always fresh.
 Whenever you request a cursor from a reference it will be pointing to a fresh representation of the state tree